 If the flashy high-end boutiques of the rue Saint-Honoré or Saint-Germain aren’t really your (or your wallet’s) thing and you prefer your clothes, bags, shoes, and accessories to have a bit of history behind them, you’ll want to be make a beeline for Paris’ finest vintage stores.
 Here we’ve gathered together nine of the best for your perusal, spread across the many outstanding shopping districts of the French capital.

 The Kilo Shop concept is simple: choose it, weigh it, buy it.
 Everything in the store—jeans, furs, accessories, you name it—is color-coded according to its value, and the final price is a function of the weight of the items per color group.
 It’s a fun place to shop if you love fashion, and even more fun if you love math.
-The chain has two other locations in Paris as well as shops in Greece, the Netherlands, and Japan.
+The chain has four other locations in Paris as well as shops across France.

 Thanx God I'm A V.I.P.